Canarsie–Rockaway Parkway station: Construction and opening

 Before becoming a BRT elevated line in 1906, the Canarsie Line operated as a steam dummy line.
 It was first owned by the Brooklyn and Rockaway Beach Railroad, chartered December 24, 1863, and opened October 21, 1865, from the Long Island Rail Road in East New York to a pier at Canarsie Landing, very close to the current junction of Rockaway Parkway and the Belt Parkway, where ferries continued on to Rockaway.
 The line was single-tracked until 1894.

 The Canarsie Railroad was chartered on May 8, 1906, as a BRT subsidiary (leased to the Brooklyn Union Elevated Railroad) and acquired the line on May 31, 1906.
 The line was partly elevated, and electrified with third rail on the elevated part and trolley wire on the rest, south of New Lots Avenue.
 The Long Island Rail Road, which had used the line north of New Lots to access their Bay Ridge Branch, built a new line just to the west.
 The East New York terminus was extended several blocks along a section of line formerly used for "East New York Loop" service to the Fulton Street Elevated and the Broadway Elevated (now the BMT Jamaica Line), at a point known as Manhattan Junction (now Broadway Junction).

 Canarsie–Rockaway Parkway opened on July 28, 1906, as the terminal of a service that ran on the Canarsie and Jamaica lines to Broadway Ferry station in Williamsburg.

 Renovations

 Because it is at street level, the station is accessible as part of the Americans with Disabilities Act of 1990.
 However, the station was still missing some key ADA elements; subsequently, as part of the 2015–2019 MTA Capital Program, the station was to be upgraded with several ADA improvements.
 For $5.48 million, the station agent booths were relocated, platforms had boarding areas extended and retrofitted with warning strips and rubbing boards, the platform gaps were reduced, and a new ADA compliant ramp was installed, along with other modifications.
 A $21.2 million contract for ADA upgrades and a renovation of the adjacent bus terminal was awarded in late 2018.
 The project was completed by July 2020.

+The MTA announced in 2025 that a customer service center would open at the station.